tytydraco/Ludere/README.md

 - Place your rom in `config/`, usually named `rom` (configurable)

 # Building
 It is usually best to build a release build to reduce the total file size and improve performance.
-This method requires manual signing afterwards.
-- `./gradlew assembleRelease` (don't forget to zipalign and apksigner)
+- `./gradlew assembleRelease`

-For testing, simply use a debug build.
-It does not require any extra steps.
-- `./gradlew assembleDebug`
+This uses the official LibRetroWrapper keystore to sign the APK.
+This is available in the root directory of the project.
+Feel free to use this key for your personal projects.